Nancowry Island: 2004 tsunami

 The island, like many others in the Nicobar and Andaman islands, was severely affected by tsunamis generated by the 2004 Indian Ocean earthquake.
 According to reports from the Andaman and Nicobar Inspector General of Police, S.B.
 Deol, the Nancowry group of islands were among the worst-hit islands in the chain, with thousands missing and presumed dead.
 Post-tsunami satellite photos, and government situation reports indicate that while portions of Nancowry Island were affected, the adjoining islands of Katchall and Kamorta were more severely overrun.
 As of January 18, 2005, the government reported only 1 dead and 3 missing from Nancowry island, but 51 dead and 387 missing from Kamorta, and 345 dead and 4310 missing from Katchall.

-Demography

-As of the 2011 Indian census, there are 1019 persons living on Nancowry island.

 Geography

 Nancowry Island has an area of 47 km², and located 160 km south-southeast of Car Nicobar, the northernmost Nicobar island.
 Nancowry, like the Nicobar islands generally, is under the sovereignty of the nation of India.
 It is also part of the Nicobar and Andaman Tribal Reserve Area, which bars non-native people from visiting or conducting business on the island without permission in hopes of preserving the threatened native communities that live there.